HSaurabh0919/HSaurabh0919/README.md

-### Hi there 👋  I am Saurabh and AI and Machine Learning Consultant by profession having 8+ years of IT experience.
+### Hi there 👋

+I am Saurabh and AI and Machine Learning Consultant by profession having 8+ years of IT experience.

 ### 🔭 I’m currently working on 👨‍💻
-  * Building novel technologies
    * Making cool AI/ML softwares and NLP products
    * Automating the tedious tasks wherever possible
    * Reading and Implementing Reasarch Papers
    * Working on deep reinforcement learning for Optimizations💕
    * Chatgpt and open source alternatives
    * Working on Multimodal, Reinforcement Learning and Generative AI

-### 👯 I provide consultation for :
+### I provide consultation for :
    * NLP and Generative AI
    * Conventional Machine Learning
    * Time Series Algorithms